 Unfortunately, alcohol is commonly abused with tramadol, which enhances the sedative effects of each, leading to an increased risk for life-threatening depressant effects such as slowed or stopped breathing (3).

-Treatment for Co-occuring Alcohol and Tramadol Addiction
+Treatment for Co-Occurring Alcohol and Tramadol Addiction

-Outpatient treatment often follows a completed period of rehab and emphasizes relapse prevention and healthy coping skills.
+Outpatient treatment often follows a completed period of rehab and emphasizes relapse prevention and developing healthy coping skills.